moxin-org/mofa/mae/examples/agents/super_agent/web_search/data/output/log/mae_web_search.md

 ## Task

 Trump shooting incident

 # 4, More Question Result

-- What updates have been provided by the FBI regarding the investigation into the Trump shooting incident?
+1. What were the immediate reactions from attendees during the Trump rally shooting in Butler, Pennsylvania?
-- How did the Pennsylvania State Police identify the shooter before the assassination attempt?
+2. How did the Secret Service respond to the assassination attempt on Donald Trump?
-- What security flaws are being focused on in the investigations of the Trump shooting incident?
+3. What details have emerged about the shooter involved in the Trump rally incident?
-- What details have emerged about the shooter, Thomas Matthew Crooks, in the aftermath of the Trump assassination attempt?
+4. What are the ongoing investigations by the FBI regarding the Trump assassination attempt?
+5. How has the attempted assassination affected Trump's campaign and public appearances?
+6. What security measures are being reviewed by the Secret Service after the shooting incident?
+7. What statements have been made by political leaders following the Trump rally shooting?
-- How did the Secret Service respond to the warnings about the gunman before the Trump shooting incident?
+8. How did the media cover the events of the Trump rally shooting on July 13, 2024?
+9. What impact did the shooting have on the attendees and the local community in Butler, Pennsylvania?
+10. What are the legal implications for the shooter in the Trump rally incident?